 On the day of your treatment, you can expect the session to last anywhere from 30 minutes to two hours, depending on the laser and the size of the area being treated.
 First, your provider will thoroughly cleanse your skin.
 To keep you comfortable, they may apply a topical numbing cream or use another form of local anesthesia.
 Once you’re ready, you’ll be given protective eye shields to wear.
 As the provider moves the laser device over your skin, you might feel a warming or snapping sensation, but it’s generally very manageable.
 The team’s top priority is your comfort and safety throughout the entire procedure.

-Your Recovery and Downtime Plan
+Your Post-Treatment Recovery Plan

 Immediately after the treatment, your skin will likely feel warm and sensitive, similar to a mild sunburn.
 You can expect some redness and swelling, but the intensity and duration depend on the type of laser used.
 Non-ablative treatments often have minimal downtime, with redness that fades within a few hours to a couple of days.
 More intensive ablative laser treatments require a longer recovery period, which can involve several days to a week of redness, peeling, and swelling as your skin heals and reveals a fresh, new layer.
 Your provider will give you a clear timeline so you can plan accordingly.